justmisosoup/working-with-me/README.md

 ### Top 3 Core Values

-- **Empathy**—I strongly believe in putting myself in another person’s shoes regardless of my own experiences and ability to truly empathise.
+- **Empathy**—I believe in putting myself in another person’s shoes regardless of my own experiences and ability to truly empathise.
 This often manifests as me asking a lot about your experiences or perceptions so I can understand where they are coming from.
 - **Reliability**—Being reliable to others is important to me.
 I will try my best always to let you know if I cannot commit to something initially agreed upon ahead of time.
 On the flip side, I generally uphold others to this value as well.
 If in doubt, over communicate.
 - **Honesty**—Dishonesty is probably the number one thing I try to avoid.
 I try to always come prepared with the most factual information I can.